Integrated National Air Pollution and Health Data

 Access to these combined air pollution and mortality datasets will be improved with the help of CARDAT, which enables collaboration between researchers and policy makers.

 During the project several peer-reviewed papers were published.
 The Air-Health data team facilitated data sharing and in translating the HIA methodology to be applied in a standardised way using Australian data for air pollution policy relevant control scenarios.
-The methods / R code used to develop this work was refined in the ARDC funded project.
+The methods / R code used to develop this work was refined in the ARDC-supported project.
 The tools can now be available to other health and environment agencies to do similar research translation and policy development work in their respective jurisdictions.

 • Heather R. Stevens, Petra L. Graham, Paul J. Beggs & Ivan C. Hanigan (2023) No retreat from the heat: temperature-related risk of violent assault is increased by being inside. https://doi.org/10.1080/12265934.2023.2209544